 - Mass Transit

-At the same time, Downtown Silver Spring has some of the best music venues, bars, and restaurants in all of Maryland.
-In the summer months, the full roster of festivals and outdoor concerts attracts visitors from all across the region.
+At the same time, Downtown Silver Spring has some of the best, most lively music halls, bars, and restaurants in all of Maryland.
+During the summer months, the full roster of outdoor concerts and festivals attract visitors from across the region.
 Silver Spring is perfect for people looking to have the best of both worlds: a suburban lifestyle just a stone’s throw from Washington D.C.’s most distinctive restaurants, museums, and attractions.
 Residents have direct access to the capital by car or the light rail system at Silver Spring MARC Station.
 Montgomery College Tacoma Park resides here, next to Jesup Blair Park.

 Explore the City

 As of September 2018, the average apartment rent in Silver Spring, MD is $1,352 for a studio, $1,482 for one bedroom, $1,699 for two bedrooms, and $1,962 for three bedrooms.
 Apartment rent in Silver Spring has increased by 2.0% in the past year.